Koji47/strikers/README.md

 ## Installation

-use npm install to make sure all dependencies are installed, all packages are saved in package.json "npm i"
+- use npm install to make sure all dependencies are installed, all packages are saved in package.json
+- "npm i"

 ## Usage

-users are able to view different fighters and the information stored about them, users are able to view videos of each strike, users are able to create new strikes, users are able to edit strikes, users are able to delete strikes.
+- users are able to view different fighters and the information stored about them,
+- users are able to view videos of each strike,
+- users are able to create new strikes,
+- users are able to edit strikes,
+- users are able to delete strikes.

 ## Pages

 ## Home

-The Home page displays a random featured strike as well as it's tutorial video, the Home page also displays 3 random fighters as a Fighter Card
+- The Home page displays a random featured strike as well as it's tutorial video,
+- the Home page also displays 3 random fighters as a Fighter Card

 ## Strikes

-The Strikes page displays all strikes, users are able to filter through the strikes by the strike_type "Kick" or "Punch" users can access edit strikes and create strikes from this page
+- The Strikes page displays all strikes,
+- users are able to filter through the strikes by the strike_type "Kick" or "Punch"
+- users can access edit strikes and create strikes from this page

+## Edit Strike

+- The Edit strike page allows the user to edit and delete a strike
+- The page uses useParams to determine the URL

+## Create Strike

+- The Create Strike page allows the user to create a new strike by filling out a form
+- The form has default values inside

+## Fighters Page

+- The Fighters Page displays a list of fighters,
+- users are able to filter through the fighters by the discipline in which they practice